On-line approach to off-line coloring problems on graphs with geometric representations: Coloring algorithm for rectangle and subtree overlap graphs

 \section{Coloring algorithm for rectangle and subtree overlap graphs}

 In this section, we will prove that game graphs of $\gamABS(k)$ have chromatic number $O_k((\log\log n)^{k-1})$, while game graphs of $\gamIOV(k)$ (which are the same as game graphs of $\gamIOV_3(k)$) have chromatic number $O_k(\log\log n)$ and triangle-free chromatic number $O_k(1)$.
-Then, the same bounds on the chromatic number of clean subtree overlap graphs and (respectively) the chromatic number and triangle-free chromatic number of rectangle overlap graphs follow from Lemmas \ref{lem:subtree-game} and \ref{lem:rectangle-to-game} (respectively).
+Then, the same bounds on the chromatic number of clean subtree overlap graphs and (respectively) the chromatic number and triangle-free chromatic number of rectangle overlap graphs will follow from Lemmas \ref{lem:subtree-game} and \ref{lem:rectangle-to-game} (respectively).

 The general idea is to provide on-line algorithms in $\gamABS(k)$, $\gamIOV(k)$ and $\gamIOV_3(k)$ using few colors, and then to use Lemma \ref{lem:game-upper} to derive upper bounds on the (triangle-free) chromatic number of their game graphs.
-However, since Presenter has a strategy to force Algorithm to use $\Omega(\log r)$ colors in $r$ rounds of the game $\gamIOV(2)$, direct application of Lemma \ref{lem:game-upper} to the game graph cannot succeed for $\gamABS(k)$ and $\gamIOV(k)$ if the rooted forest $F$ underlying the game graph contains long paths.
-To solve this problem, we use the technique of \emph{heavy-light decomposition} due to Sleator and Tarjan \cite{ST83}.
+However, since Presenter has a strategy to force Algorithm to use $\Omega(\log r)$ colors in $r$ rounds of the game $\gamIOV(2)$, a direct application of Lemma \ref{lem:game-upper} to the game graph cannot succeed for $\gamABS(k)$ and $\gamIOV(k)$ if the rooted forest $F$ underlying the game graph contains long paths.
+To overcome this problem, we use the technique of \emph{heavy-light decomposition} due to Sleator and Tarjan \cite{ST83}.

 Let $G$ be a game graph of $\gamABS(k)$ or $\gamIOV(k)$ with $n$ vertices and with an underlying forest $F$.
 Thus $\omega(G)\leq k$.
 We call an edge $xy$ of $F$, where $y$ is a child of $x$, \emph{heavy} if the subtree of $F$ rooted at $y$ contains more than half of the vertices of the subtree of $F$ rooted at $x$, and we call it \emph{light} otherwise.
-Every vertex of $F$ has a heavy edge to at most one of its children, so the heavy edges form a collection of paths in $F$, called \emph{heavy paths}.
 The following is proved by an easy induction.

 \begin{lemma}[Sleator, Tarjan \cite{ST83}] Every path in\/ $F$ from a root to a leaf contains at most\/ $\lfloor\log_2n\rfloor$ light edges. \end{lemma}